laz0rbaby/laz0rbaby.github.io/README.md

 - `cd /mnt/wsl/laz0rbaby.github.io`
 - `bundle exec jekyll serve`

 Deployment is simply pushing to main.
-Can deploy from a branch instead under Settings
-> Pages > Build and deployment
+Can deploy from a branch instead under Settings > Pages > Build and deployment

+## Debugging Tips

+- delete cache for the website